Introduction to Recycling

 Since 1994 and usually offered in March and September, this course provides a great background for a career in the field.
 Introducing trade terms, history, law, practice, current issues and many of the technical problems the recycling industry faces, this course is a must have.
 Taught by longtime Zero-Waster and Materials Doctor Arthur Boone, Introduction to Recycling (ITR) is so informative that attendees have even included those who have been in the field for years.

-Last offered in March 2014 at Recology 2014 in San Francisco, stay tuned for the next course at the same location October 27-29, 2014.
-Click here to register and for details.
+Last offered on Oct 27-29, 2014 at Recology 2014 in San Francisco, stay tuned for the next course at the same location March 2015.
+Check back to the NCRA web site for more details.

 Click here to read the first edition of Arthur Boone's Introduction to Recycling: A Guidebook to the Field.